SACA: Selective Attention-Based Clustering Algorithm

 \section{Introduction}

-Clustering is one of the central challenges in data mining.
-The objective of clustering is to identify groups of related items within a dataset while segregating dissimilar things into distinct groups or designating them as noise \cite{weng2021hdbscan, Campello2020}.
-In recent years, the advancement of clustering algorithms has attracted considerable interest from both academic and industry \cite{Cai2020b}.
-Exploring clustering is important for understanding data features, relationship between samples, and the overall structure of information in a dataset \cite{Zhuang2020}.
-As an unsupervised technique and, as such, does not require training or labelled data \cite{Jain1999,martos2023clustering,oyewole2023data}.
-Although clustering algorithms are widely used in tasks such as pattern analysis, grouping, decision-making, document retrieval, image segmentation, and data mining, significant challenges remain in accurately identifying clusters \cite{Bhattacharjee2021}.
-For instance, widely used algorithms such as \textit{k}-Means rely on choosing initial cluster centroids and refining them through iterative optimization.
-To mitigate the effect of centroid initialization, these algorithms often involve multiple runs with different initializations and comparing outcomes.
-However, there is no guarantee that the best run corresponds to a globally optimal solution.
-Moreover, iterative computations are laborious, computationally expensive, and prone to uncertainty \cite{Zou2020}.
+Clustering is a core data mining task that aims to identify groups of related items within a dataset while segregating dissimilar things into distinct groups \cite{weng2021hdbscan, Campello2020}.
+It has an important role in understanding data features, relationship between samples, and the overall structure of information in a dataset \cite{Zhuang2020}.
+As an unsupervised technique, clustering does not require training or labeled data \cite{Jain1999,martos2023clustering,oyewole2023data}, which makes it attractive in situations where distinct categories are suspected but unknown.
+In recent years, algorithmic advancement in this field has attracted considerable interest from both academia and industry \cite{Cai2020b}.
+Although clustering algorithms are widely used in tasks such as pattern analysis, grouping, decision-making, document retrieval, image segmentation, and data mining, significant challenges remain \cite{Bhattacharjee2021}.
+For instance, the result of widely used algorithms such as \textit{k}-Means often depends on initial conditions (e.g., initial cluster centroids).
+The effect of such initial conditions on the solution can be mitigated by using multiple runs with different initializations and comparing outcomes.
+However, these algorithms are not guaranteed to find the globally optimal solution.
+Moreover, the iterative computations performed by such algorithms are laborious, computationally expensive, and prone to uncertainty \cite{Zou2020}.
 The presence of noise further complicates the problem, reducing the reliability of results while increasing processing and storage costs \cite{Cai2022}.
-Consequently, selecting the most appropriate clustering approach is crucial. \\